troe27/UU-GWAS01/docs/index.md

 ```
 ![bodysize1](figures/bodysize1.png)
 As you can see in this plot, most data is bunched up at the bottom of the graph, with one outlier at the top.
-Given that the Y-axis is the bodysize of a small spider in centimeter, it is unlikely that a bodysize of over 500 cm represents a real datapoint. maybe someone forgot to place the decimal point during dataentry?
+Given that the Y-axis is the bodysize of a small spider in centimetres, it is unlikely that a bodysize of over 500 cm represents a real datapoint. maybe someone forgot to place the decimal point during dataentry?
 ```
 #remove the outlier:
 a_data_no_outliers <- subset(a_data, bodysize_cm<100) # remove all oversized spiders.